whufirst/hello-world/readme.txt

 1. git add filename
 2. git commit -m filename
 3. git push		// work when (A) executed
-[2].
+[2].	how to push the existed file that has been changed to the remote Github repo?
-git add filename
+#git add filename
 git commit -m filename
 git push origin branch		// will work when (A) not executed

 II.
-how to update content from the remote Github to the local repo? git pull git pull <url> current-branch		// will work when (A) not executed e.g. "git pull git@github.com:whufirst/java.git current-branch"

-III.
 how to check the status of repo in the local Github repo? git status

 how to check the status of repo in the remote Github repo? git fetch && git checkout master git fetch && git checkout current-branch ( common description )

+III.
+how to update content from the remote Github to the local repo? git pull git pull <url> current-branch		// will work when (A) not executed e.g. "git pull git@github.com:whufirst/java.git current-branch"

 IV.
 how to switch among all branches?